Gionson13/CBuild/README.md

 ```
 Set the std version. (default to latest)

-Then to build just type `CBuild solutionName.csln` in the command line to build all projects, if you want to build one specific type `CBuild solutionName.csln projectName`
+Then to build just type `CBuild` in the command line to build all projects, if you want to build one specific type `CBuild projectName`

 Type `CBuild --help` for more.